 Give2Asia’s Country Advisors are locally hired, bilingual, have degrees and abundant experience in the social sector, and are well connected in their countries.
 The Country Advisors evaluate the application, perform a local media and reference check.

 Give2Asia’s US team then conducts a second-level review.
-The team ensures the grantee passes IRS requirements, performs an intensive background check on all board and staff members, and triple-checks all documentation to mitigate risk.
+The team ensures the grantee passes IRS requirements, performs an intensive background check on all board and staff members, and reviews all documentation to mitigate risk.

-We use 1-year conditional approvals when a grantee is new and regular monitoring is recommended, and or the grantee is facing financial and/or operational challenges and Give2Asia is closely monitoring the organization’s sustainability.
-Additionally, Give2Asia reviews the validity of the due diligence status each time a grant is issued to the organization.
+Give2Asia reviews the validity of the due diligence status each time a grant is issued to the organization.

 What information do grantees provide?